seanbreckenridge/clone-repos/README.md

 "url to repository":
   base: path # overwrite base-path for this repo
   dirname: directory_name # directory name to clone into
+  symlink_to: directory_name # the parent directory to symlink the cloned repo to
   pip: how # 'install' or 'editable'
   postinstall: "shell command here"
 ```